 2 Formerly referred to the Liquor Licensing Regulations 1989 the citation of which was changed to the Liquor Control Regulations 1989 by the Liquor Licensing Amendment Regulations 2007 r.
 4. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

+3 On the date as at which this compilation was prepared, the Police Regulations Amendment (Fees and Charges) Regulations 2019 Pt.
+3 had not come into operation.
+It reads as follows:

+Part 3 — Pawnbrokers and Second-hand Dealers Regulations 1996 amended

+5. Regulations amended

+This Part amends the Pawnbrokers and Second-hand Dealers Regulations 1996.

+6. Regulation 28 amended

+In regulation 28 delete the Table and insert:

+Table — Fees for application for licences